-If we think about computing in the cloud age, our mind is quickly drawn towards containers and virtual machines.
+If we think about computing in the Cloud Computing age, our mind is quickly drawn towards containers and virtual machines.
 For instance, during the development of a production environment with both approaches, we think about the need for upgrading the container and patching the OS.

 Amazon Web Services (AWS), at the end of the year 2014, announced a new service known as “Lambda” that enables us to focus on business logic rather than infrastructure.
-Lambda is a serverless compute service that executes your code that is available in the cloud in response to events and accomplishes the entire administration of the computer services automatically.
+Lambda is a serverless compute service that executes your code that is available in the cloud in response to events and accomplishes the entire administration of the computer services automatically and helps for cloud migration and building scalable products

-To better understand it, first, let’s understand what is serverless compute service and how does it work.
+To better understand it, first, let's understand what is serverless computing service and how does it work.

 What is Serverless Computing?